PostgREST/postgrest/tutorials/tut1.rst

 Clients authenticate with the API using JSON Web Tokens.
 These are JSON objects which are cryptographically signed using a password known to only us and the server.
 Because clients do not know the password, they cannot tamper with the contents of their tokens.
 PostgREST will detect counterfeit tokens and will reject them.

 Let's create a password and provide it to PostgREST.
-Think of a nice long one, or use a tool to generate it.
+Think of a nice long one, or use a tool to generate it. **Your password must be at least 32 characters long.**

 .. note::

-  The `OpenSSL toolkit <https://www.openssl.org/>`_ provides an easy way to generate a secure password.
-If you have it installed, run
+  Unix tools can generate a nice password for you:

   .. code-block:: bash

-    openssl rand -base64 32
+    # Allow "tr" to process non-utf8 byte sequences
+    export LC_CTYPE=C

+    # read random bytes and keep only alphanumerics
+    < /dev/urandom tr -dc A-Za-z0-9 | head -c32

 Open the :code:`tutorial.conf` (created in the previous tutorial) and add a line with the password:

 .. code-block:: ini

+  # PASSWORD MUST BE AT LEAST 32 CHARS LONG
-  # add this line to tutorial.conf
+  # add this line to tutorial.conf:

-  jwt-secret = "<the password you created>"
+  jwt-secret = "<the password you made>"

 If the PostgREST server is still running from the previous tutorial, restart it to load the updated configuration file.